-Join Richard Harrington for an in-depth discussion in this video Running as a photo plugin, part of Up and Running with Tiffen Dfx.
+Join Richard Harrington for an in-depth discussion in this video Running as a photo plugin, part of Learning Tiffen Dfx.

 - Before we take a look at moving images, let's begin with static photos.
 Accessing the Tiffen Dfx package as a plugin is fairly intuitive, and it's going to be like any other plugin that you already have loaded on your system.
 For example, let's start with Lightroom.
 If I select an image here, and double click to open it, you'll see that I have all of my Lightroom controls.
 For example, I can use any of the tools available to me here to fix this image.